ETH-DISCO/cluster-tutorial/README.md

 eval "$(/itet-stor/$USER/net_scratch/conda/bin/conda shell.bash hook)" # conda activate base
 echo '[[ -f /itet-stor/${USER}/net_scratch/conda/bin/conda ]] && eval "$(/itet-stor/${USER}/net_scratch/conda/bin/conda shell.bash hook)"' >> ~/.bashrc # add to bashrc
 ```

-Once you're in you'll have access to:

-- The login node:
-	- Compute: Not permitted.
-The login-node is only for file management and job submission.
-Do not run any computation on the login-node.
-	- Storage: Slow and small but non-volatile.
-Accessible through `/scratch/$USER`.
-Limited to just 8GB and uses the NFS4 instead of the EXT4 filesystem which is slower by a wide margin.
-- The compute nodes:
-	- Compute: Intended for compute.
-But bewared that sessions are limited to just 12h in interactive shells and background processes will be killed as soon you log out.
-Make sure to run long running processes via SLURM batch jobs, which can run 72h.
-	- Storage: Fast and large but volatile.
-Accessible through `/itet-stor/$USER/net_scratch` (requires your shell to be attached).
-Uses the EXT4 filesystem.

-Keep in mind:

-- to use >8 GPUs you need your supervisor's permission and must reserve the nodes in advance in the shared calendar
-- only submit jobs to `arton[01-08]`
-- the A100s with 80GB on `tikgpu10` need special privileges
-- the A6000s with 48GB on `tikgpu08` need special privileges
-- set friendly `nice` values to your jobs, keep them small and preferably as array jobs

 # a) Prototyping within an Apptainer